H1548/LLM-Teaching-Assistant/README.md

 ```

 # Future Work
 I am hoping to go through my code for this model again, identify the mistakes made and some bugs that stand out.
 Write a detailed analysis in a seperate 'Lessons Learned' section for this readme page.
-Furhtermore, I wil re-implement the model with a new learning objective for pretraining which will be span corruption from the T5 paper.
-To see if i can improve the model and achieve it's core objective.
+Furhtermore, I wil re-implement the model with a new learning objective for pretraining which will be span corruption from the T5 paper to see if i can improve the model and achieve it's core objective.